Definition of Capital Lease

 Difference Between Capital Lease and Operating Lease

-- Only the interest component of lease payments is transferred to the profit and loss account in case of a capital lease, whereas in the case of an operating lease whole of the lease payments is charged to the profit and loss account.
+- Only the interest component of lease payments is transferred to the profit and loss account in case of a capital lease, whereas in the case of an operating lease whole of the lease payments are charged to the profit and loss account.

 Advantages